javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 ball.style.top = pageY - ball.offsetHeight / 2 + 'px';
 ```

-Not bad, but there's a side-effect.
+Not bad, but there's a side effect.
 To initiate the drag'n'drop, we can `mousedown` anywhere on the ball.
 But if "take" it from its edge, then the ball suddenly "jumps" to become centered under the mouse pointer.

 It would be better if we keep the initial shift of the element relative to the pointer.